WenyiShen/Fruit-Quality-Detection/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## <div align="center">Acknowledgments</div>

+We would like to express our sincere gratitude to all individuals who have contributed to this project.
+If you have any questions, feel free to contact me at any time.

+Shaohua Yu (shaohua.yu@njust.edu.cn)
+Wenyi Shen (shenwenyi@njust.edu.cn)
+Jun Xu (xujun@xidian.edu.cn)